addr/100apps/README.md

 * [Day 3](day3) - Hacking with Swift third project, adding share functionality to [Day 1](day1) project using iOS `UIActivityViewController`.
 One modification: checking to make sure an image is selected before invoking the sharing options and displaying an alert if an image wasn't selected (only applies to iPad versions).

 * [Day 4](day4) - Hacking with Swift fourth project, working with web views using WebKit.
+Creates a webview with an action sheet of URLs that the user can select to navigate to.

+* [Day 5](day5) - Hacking with Swift fifth project.
+Simple word game that asks the user to create words from the letters of a given word (loaded from a text file).
+Does some basic checks and error handling to make sure a word is real, it contains only the letters in the original word, is 3 characters or more, and the user hasn't already added a word.
+I modified this slightly by adding some more robust error handling.